All Episodes

 Is anybody in there?

-The doll duel, complete with new togs and slamming hair being sold as a set for two hundred dollars.
+The doll duo, complete with new tugs and slamming hair, being sold as a set for $200.

-Scott has Barbie Donna version of a dress worn by Stella Maxwell on the red carpet for the 2015 uh video music awards that's uh part of the dynasty worthy gown and part artsy graffiti.
+Scott has Barbie Dona version of a dress worn by Stella Maxwell on the red carpet for the 2015 Video Music Awards that's part of the Dynasty worthy gown and part artsy graffiti.

-Ken is getting his first ever designer treatment, a miniature version of the suit that uh that Jeremy Scott wore alongside Maxwell.
+Ken is getting his first ever designer treatment, a miniature version of the suit that Jeremy Scott wore alongside Maxwell.

-It's the g it it's it's I mean it don't say it doesn't say here, but I mean that's the rainbow flag color, right, Snertley.
+It's, I mean, it don't say, it doesn't say here, but I mean, that's the rainbow flag color, right, Snerdley?

 It does to me.